 Sunday school packets are available for pickup on the last Sunday of each month.
-If you did not get your packet for November or need it delivered, please let the church office or Gerad know.
+Because of Christmas break, January packets will be available January 3rd.
 The packets include the Spark and Connect curriculum student activity sheets and most materials needed to participate in the lessons at home.

 The 30-minute Zoom meeting on the first Sunday of the month will include the week’s Bible story, student interaction time, music, a game or activity, and prayer.